Brodart

-Brodart Company is an international products and services company that serves libraries.
+Brodart Company is an American products and services company that serves libraries.
 Brodart is made up of three divisions: Books & Automation, Contract Library Furniture, and Supplies & Furnishings.

 History

 Brodart was established as Library Service in 1939, when Columbia University Electrical Engineering student Arthur Brody, the son of pharmacy owners and owners of the Bro-Delle Book Shoppe in Newark, New Jersey, invented the plastic book jacket.
 Brody washed the emulsion off some film and folded it around his books for added protection.
 The covers are used to protect the original paper jackets of books.

 In 1946, the company's name was changed to Bro-Dart (later revised to Brodart).

 The company grew, and in 1959 Brodart began manufacturing furniture.
 Brodart’s furniture is sold to schools, universities, and libraries internationally.

 In the 1950s Brodart expanded into book distribution.
 Many books are offered to libraries already cataloged.